magnetikonline/slack-post/README.md

 - Returns the current slackPost object instance.

 ### slackPost.enableUnfurlLinks()
-- When enabled, Slack will automatically attempt to extract and display details for URLs referenced from within given text post content.
+- When enabled, Slack will automatically attempt to extract and display summarized details for URLs within the post content.
+- By default URLs referenced in posts made by an incoming webhook will _not_ be unfurled - unless they are deemed media content links.
 - Returns the current slackPost object instance.

 ### slackPost.disableMarkdown()
 - When disabled, will action Slack to avoid marking up post text with Markdown-like syntax.
-- Method only applies to simple message format - by default message text is automatically formatted.
+- Method only applies only to the simple message format, which by default will be automatically marked up.
 - Returns the current slackPost object instance.

 ### slackPost.setColor(color)
-- Sets the mesage left hand border color - applies to the advanced message format only.
+- Sets message left hand border color, which only applies to the advanced message format.
-- `color` as either a HTML color code (e.g. `#439fe0`) or one of `good`, `warning` or `danger`.
+- `color` is given as a HTML color code (e.g. `#439fe0`) or one of `good`, `warning` or `danger`.
 - Slack color names are also defined at `require('slackpost').COLOR_LIST`.
-- If no `color` is defined for an advanced post - `GOOD` will be used by default.
+- If no `color` has been set by a call to `slackPost.setColor()` then `GOOD` will be used by default.
 - Returns the current slackPost object instance.

 Example: